BenMiller0/BenMiller0/README.md

 **Software Engineering Intern, Western Digital**
 *Sept.
 2025 – Dec.
 2025*
 - Designed and implemented C++ firmware for hard drives in an Agile development environment, validated through comprehensive unit and integration testing.
-- Improved hard drive firmware reliability and infrastructure via developing and testing embedded C++ features, validated through higher code quality.
+- Enhanced hard drive firmware reliability and infrastructure by developing and testing embedded C++ features, resulting in improved code quality and system stability.
-- Developed internal tool for accelerating integration testing via a Python microservice and full stack application, as seen by successful end to end demonstrations.
+- Developed internal tool for accelerating remote server-based integration testing via a Python microservice and full stack application, as seen by successful end-to-end demonstrations.

 **Software Developer Intern, Center for Applied Internet Data Analysis (CAIDA)**
 *Apr.
 2025 – Aug.
 2025*
 - Enhanced website usability by modifying and developing JavaScript and Python scripts, as demonstrated by streamlined content management and maintenance workflows, while using Git for version control in a large-scale team environment.
-Worked on the development and maintenance of a website receiving 2,000+ unique daily visitors by leveraging JavaScript and other web development tools, as shown by consistent site reliability.
+- Worked on the development and maintenance of a website receiving 2,000+ unique daily visitors by leveraging JavaScript and other web development tools, as shown by consistent site reliability.

 **Resident Advisor, COSMOS UCSD**
 *Jul.
 2024 – Aug.
 2024*